thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 If the font Catamaran does not support your language, you can use a different font as long as it is sans-serif and legible.
 Contact the WCA Marketing Team at [marketing@worldcubeassociation.org](mailto:marketing@worldcubeassociation.org) if you need assistance choosing an appropriate font.

-6. Add "wcaLogo.png" as an image and position it using the reference image as a guide
+6. Add `wcaLogo.png` as an image and position it using the reference image as a guide.
-7. Add local/regional information on the back (optional)
+7. Add local/regional information on the back (optional).
-8. Once purchased, this cost can be reimbursed using competition funds
+8. Once purchased, this cost can be reimbursed using competition funds.

 ## Contributing to the Delegate Handbook

 The _Delegate Handbook_ is an ever-evolving resource, and is subject to change as the WCA and the cubing community change.
 All members of WCA staff are encouraged to contribute!
 If you want to fix, improve, or otherwise change the document, it can be found in the [WCA Documents GitHub repository](https://github.com/thewca/wca-documents).
 If you already know how to use Git and GitHub, the best way to contribute is by opening a Pull Request or an Issue.
-Otherwise, send a message to the WCA Quality Assurance Committee at [quality@worldcubeassociation.org](mailto:quality@worldcubeassociation.org), and describe the changes you would like to propose.
+Otherwise, send a message to the WCA Quality Assurance Committee at [quality@worldcubeassociation.org](mailto:quality@worldcubeassociation.org) and describe the changes you would like to propose.

 Due to the length and complexity of this document, as well as the need to update it semi-regularly, there is currently no option to create official translations of the Delegate Handbook.
 Since the language used for communication within the WCA is English, it is expected that most Delegates will be able to read this document.